haxtheweb/edtechjoker/glossary.md

 https://www.markdownguide.org/getting-started/

 ## Git
+Git is an incredible useful tool for version control which is commonly used by developers.
-Git is a version control system that allows multiple developers to collaborate productively.
-It can be used to avoid developers stepping one each others' toes.
+- Git is a version control system that allows multiple developers to collaborate productively.
+- It can be used to avoid developers stepping one each others' toes.
 Git involves push and pull requests.
-It is used by every type of developer in industry.
+- It is used by every type of developer in industry.

 https://en.wikipedia.org/wiki/Git